aayushML-tech/Deep-Learning-Models-for-Financial-Time-Series-Forecasting/README.md

 A few honest observations:

-- **The simplest model wins.** The standalone Transformer beats the GRU-Transformer on every error metric (MAE 5.97 vs 8.77, RMSE 8.76 vs 11.23).
-Adding a recurrent encoder in front of the attention layers did not help here — attention plus positional encoding was enough.
+- **Recurrence buys almost nothing here.** The standalone Transformer and the LSTM-Transformer are effectively tied (RMSE 8.76 vs 8.86; MAPE 5.22% vs 5.10%) — the LSTM is marginally better on percentage error, the Transformer marginally better on absolute error.
+The standalone Transformer reaches that level with no recurrent layer at all, making it the simplest and cheapest of the three for essentially the same accuracy.
-- **GRU shows a slight bias.** Its Explained Variance (0.9955) sits noticeably above its R² (0.9887); that gap indicates a small systematic offset in its predictions, whereas the Transformer's two numbers are much closer (better-calibrated).
+- **GRU is the clear laggard.** It trails both on every error metric (MAE 8.77 vs ~6, RMSE 11.23 vs ~8.8).
+Its Explained Variance (0.9955) also sits well above its R² (0.9887) — that gap signals a small *systematic bias* (a consistent offset) in its predictions, whereas the other two models' two numbers are much closer, i.e. better-calibrated.
 - **Predicting levels, not returns.** A naive "tomorrow = today" baseline scores a near-identical R² on price levels.
 The meaningful question is whether the model beats that baseline and predicts the *direction* of the next move better than chance (~50%) — both are listed under Future Work.
 - **Shuffled split.** Sequences are pooled across stocks and shuffled before the 80/20 split, so test windows are interleaved in time with training windows.
 This leaks future information and inflates the metrics.
 A time-ordered (walk-forward) split is the correct evaluation for deployment.